yodebu/jekyll-now/_posts/2015-6-9-mombday.md

 <br><br><br><br>

 **TRUE REASON OF MY HAPPINESS**

-My happiness used to depend on you and the things you did.
+My happiness used to depend on you and the things you did. <br>
-An empty mind is the devil's workshop and Lord knows the devil did tempt me whenever I was alone, corrupting my thoughts with tales of your infidelity.
+An empty mind is the devil's workshop and Lord knows the devil did tempt me whenever I was alone, corrupting my thoughts with tales of your infidelity. <br>
 I couldn't confront you anymore like the old days, so I believed that bastard.
 But a life without hope is worse than one filled with despair.
 And I read somewhere that one shouldn't depend on another for happiness.
 I don't.
 Not anymore.
 You still make me happy whenever you wish to.
 So do other things, but whenever your face comes to haunt me my happiness, whatever little I have, fades away and I end up on melancholy hill pondering about the things you said and the things you did.
 Has nothing changed then?
 Well,not quite.
 I don't depend on you for my happiness anymore.
 However the fact rests that nothing else quite does it for me.
 I desire you but your love is a necessity for me.
 So, I lie to myself that you love me.
 And I am getting better at it with every passing day.